-As described in our 2022 Form 10-K, our Term Loan Credit Agreement bears interest at variable rates and we are exposed to interest rate risk related to our outstanding debt.
-For every 100-basis point change in interest rates, our annual interest expense could change by approximately \$39 million.
+As described in our 2022 Form 10-K and as updated in Note 10-Credit Facilities of our consolidated financial statements herein, our Term Loan Credit Agreement bears interest at variable rates and we are exposed to interest rate risk related to our outstanding debt.
+For every 100-basis point change in interest rates, our annual interest expense could change by approximately \$25 million.